(Equivariant) Cohomology of Homogeneous Spaces Associated with Composition Algebras: Homogeneous Spaces Related to Clifford Algebras

 \section{Homogeneous Spaces Related to Clifford Algebras}

 We wish to highlight an interesting and nontrivial case of the opening question of our paper.
 In the remainder of this section, the base field will be taken as either $F=\R$ or $F=\C$.
-A useful contemporary reference for the basics of this section (under the assumption that $F\in \{\R,\C\}$) is the book by Vaz and RoldÃ£o, \cite{vaz2016}.
+A useful contemporary reference for the basics of this section (under the assumption that $F\in \{\R,\C\}$) is the book by Vaz and Rold\~ao, \cite{vaz2016}.

 Let $M$ be an $F$-vector space and of dimension $n$ and $Q$ be a quadratic form on $M$.
 We will call $(M,Q)$ an $F$-quadratic space.
 We assume that the characteristic of $F$ is not 2.
 Let $T(M)$ be the full tensor algebra over $M$.
 Let $I(M)$ denote the ideal generated in $T(M)$ by the elements $x\otimes x - Q(x)\cdot 1$, where $x\in M$.
 The factor algebra $T(M)/I(M)$ is called the {\rm Clifford algebra} of the pair $(M,Q)$ and denoted ${\rm Cl}(M,Q)$.
 In particular, $M$ is a subspace of ${\rm Cl}(M,Q)$.
 Denote the unit group of ${\rm Cl}(M,Q)$ by $G({\rm Cl}(M,Q))$.
 It acts on ${\rm Cl}(M,Q)$ by conjugation.
 Then the following subgroup of the stabilizer of $M$ in $G({\rm Cl}(M,Q))$ is called the {\em Clifford group} of the pair $(M,Q)$: